 Can I Drink Carbonated Beverages After Gastric Sleeve Surgery?

-The short answer is no. Each surgery center will have different policies, however, it is typically not recommended by medical professionals to drink any form of carbonated beverages for at least the first year after having gastric sleeve surgery.
-There are multiple reasons why you should not be including them in your gastric sleeve food list or gastric bypass foods list.
+In general, it is not recommended to consume any form of carbonated beverages for at least the first year following gastric sleeve surgery.
+While policies may vary among different surgery centers, medical professionals typically advise against including carbonated beverages in your gastric sleeve food list or gastric bypass foods list.
+There are several reasons behind this recommendation.

 What Are Carbonated Beverages?

-Carbonated beverages are drinks that contain carbon dioxide, either naturally due to a fermentation process or artificially added.
-Many people enjoy the bubbles in carbonated beverages.
+Carbonated beverages are drinks that contain carbon dioxide, which can occur naturally through fermentation or be artificially added.
+The bubbles in carbonated beverages are often enjoyed by many people.

-Soda is one of the most common and popular carbonated beverages.
-Carbonated water is also a popular alternative to still water.
-Alcoholic drinks, such as beer, champagne, and ciders are examples of beverages that are naturally carbonated.
+Soda is one of the most commonly consumed and popular carbonated beverages.
+Additionally, carbonated water is a popular alternative to still water.
+It's important to note that alcoholic drinks like beer, champagne, and ciders are examples of beverages that naturally have carbonation.

 Why Are Carbonated Beverages So Bad For Bariatric Patients?

-Gastric sleeve surgery changes your digestive system by removing around 80 percent of your stomach to create a small stomach pouch.
-When you drink carbonated beverages after gastric sleeve surgery, the carbon dioxide is released into your stomach.
-This occupies space in your stomach, causes it to expand, and puts pressure on the incision site.
+Gastric sleeve surgery involves removing around 80 percent of the stomach to create a small pouch.
+Drinking carbonated beverages after this surgery can lead to various issues.
+When carbonated beverages are consumed, the carbon dioxide is released into the stomach, causing it to expand and exert pressure on the incision site.
+This can result in uncomfortable bloating and pain, given the reduced size of the stomach.

 What Are The Best Alternatives To Sodas And Other Carbonated Drinks?

-If you find plain water boring and difficult to drink, try adding a slice of lemon, cucumber, strawberries, or a couple of mint leaves to give it some flavor.
-You should be used to drinking water because you would have had a clear liquid diet before gastric sleeve surgery.
+If you find plain water unappealing or difficult to consume, you can try enhancing its flavor by adding a slice of lemon, cucumber, strawberries, or a few mint leaves.
+It's important to prioritize water intake, as you would have already become accustomed to drinking it during the clear liquid diet phase before gastric sleeve surgery.

 Caffeine, like diet pills after gastric sleeve, suppresses your appetite and may cause you to not consume enough calories.
 It should not be included in your after gastric bypass surgery diet plan.